hiyama341/teemi/README.rst

-10. Describes the data processing of LC-MS data like in notebook 7 |Notebook 10|.
+10. Data processing of LC-MS data like in notebook 7 |Notebook 10|.